 Investments that trade in markets that are not considered to be active but are valued based on quoted market prices, dealer quotations or alternative pricing sources supported by observable inputs would be classified within Level 2.
-These include commercial paper, U.S. T-bills, most investment-grade corporate bonds, investments in other funds where redemption is not restricted, certain non-U.S. sovereign obligations, thinly traded listed equities and some over-the-counter derivatives.
+These include most commercial paper, U.S. treasury bills, investment-grade corporate bonds, investments in other funds where redemption is not restricted, certain non-U.S. sovereign obligations, thinly traded listed equities and some over-the-counter derivatives.
 As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.

 Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
-Level 3 assets would include private equity, certain restricted investments in other funds, and certain corporate debt securities.
+Level 3 investments would include private equity, certain restricted investments in other funds, and certain corporate debt securities.
 As observable prices are not available for these investments, if any such investments were held, the Company would use valuation techniques to derive the fair value.

-The Company does not hold any investments classified within Level 1 and Level 3 at December 31, 2018 and 2017.
+The Company does not hold any investments classified within Levels 2 and 3 as of December 31, 2018 and 2017.